kwame-odoom/alx-low_level_programming/README.md

-This repository contains files and scripts written in C language
+This directory contains files written in C about Malloc